Productivity Has Replaced Resource Intensification as the Primary Source of Growth in World Agriculture

-The figure below is the empirical counterpart to Figure 1 (in Documentation and Methods)—it decomposes global agricultural growth (measured by the height of the bars, in average annual percent growth) into growth due to land and irrigation expansion, input intensification, and TFP.
-The chart shows that output growth was slowing in the 1970s and 1980s but then accelerated in the 1990s and 2000s.
-In the latest period (2001-14), global output of total crop and livestock commodities was expanding at an average rate of 2.54 percent per year.
+Since the 1960s, global agricultural output has increased at an average annual rate of between 2 and 3 percent (in volume terms, holding prices constant).
+The figure below decomposes global agricultural growth (measured by the height of the bars, in average annual percent growth) into growth due to expanding the use of resources and to raising total factor productivity (TFP).
+The figure shows that output growth was high in the 1960s, slowed in the 1970s and 1980s, accelerated in the 1990s and 2000s, but slowed again in the most recent decade (2011-19).
+In this latest period (2011-19), global output of total crop, animal, and aquaculture commodities grew by an average rate of 2.08 percent per year.

-While productivity has been the major source of agricultural growth in developed countries for at least the past half-century, the acceleration of global TFP growth since 1990 came about because of improved productivity performance in developing countries and, to some extent, in the transition economies of the former Soviet Union and Eastern Europe.
-The map below shows annual average agricultural TFP growth rates by country since 1971.
-Agricultural TFP grew most rapidly in the dark-colored countries, and most slowly (or not at all) in the yellow-colored countries.
-Strengthening the capacity of national agricultural research and extension systems in developing countries has been a key determinant of agricultural productivity growth (Evenson and Fuglie, 2010).
+National policies and institutions—especially those that promote innovation and technical change—play a major role in driving TFP growth in agriculture.
+Strengthening the capacity of national agricultural research and extension systems to develop and deliver new agricultural technologies to farmers has been key to raising agricultural productivity (Fuglie, 2018; Evenson and Fuglie, 2010).
 Long-term investments in agricultural research were especially important to sustaining higher agricultural TFP growth rates in large, rapidly developing countries such as Brazil (Rada and Valdes, 2012) and India (Rada and Schimmelpfennig, 2015).
-Chinese agricultural benefited enormously from institutional and economic reforms as well as technological changes resulting from investments in research (Fan, 1991; Lin, 1992; Jin et al., 2002).
-Under-investment in agricultural research remains an important barrier to stimulating agricultural productivity growth in Sub-Saharan Africa (Fuglie and Rada, 2013).
+Chinese agriculture benefited enormously from institutional and economic reforms as well as technological changes resulting from investments in research (Fan, 1991; Lin, 1992; Jin et al., 2002).
+Russian agriculture underwent a significant contraction in the 1990s when it made a transition from a planned to a market economy.
+It rebounded after 2000, and the southern region of the country achieved substantial productivity improvement while other regions have continued to lag (Rada et al., 2017).
+Under-investment in agricultural research and extension as well as poor market infrastructure remain important barriers to stimulating agricultural productivity growth in Sub-Saharan Africa (Fuglie and Rada, 2013).